chickendinosaur/objectpool.js/README.md

 ## The Problem

-The reason behind this project as well as what I see as other people's attempts at object pooling in the realm of JavaScript is the infatuation with smooth framerate and speed which can be interrupted by the garbage collector due to thrashing.
-As I began my search for pooling libraries, the implementations of the ones I evaluated were either tightly coupled to the object itself, required a strict way to define how the object is disposed, belonged as part of a game library, were very minimal with no tracking support, or seemed like there had to be a way to increase the creation/resuse speed.
+The reason behind this project as well as what I see as other people's attempts at object pooling in the realm of JavaScript is the infatuation with smooth framerate which can be interrupted by the garbage collector due to thrashing.
+As I began my search for pooling libraries, the implementations of the ones I evaluated were either tightly coupled to the object itself, required a strict way to define how the object is disposed, belonged as part of a game library, or seemed slow on reuse.

 ## Approach